-Restricted stock units ("RSU") vest over four years and, upon vesting, the holder is entitled to receive shares of our common stock.
-With restricted stock awards ("RSA"), shares of our common stock are issued when the award is granted and the restrictions lapse over one year.
+RSUs vest over four years and, upon vesting, the holder is entitled to receive shares of our common stock.
+With RSAs, shares of our common stock are issued when the award is granted and the restrictions lapse over one year.